polyipseity/information/special/academia/HKUST/CIVL 1100/introduction to civil engineering.md

 - Other possible factors include corruption, insufficient reinforcing steel, and land subsidence.→:::←The problems had been reported in 2018 and a 15 million USD program of remedial work has been approved, though no main structural work has taken place.
 - The problems had been reported in 2018 and a 15 million USD program of remedial work has been approved, though no main structural work has taken place.→:::←On 25 August 2021, the National Institute of Standards and Technology (NIST) has been tasked with investigation,
 - On 25 August 2021, the National Institute of Standards and Technology (NIST) has been tasked with investigation,→:::←with investigators coming from the American Concrete Institute (ACI),
-- with investigators coming from the American Concrete Institute (ACI),→:::←the American Society of Civil Engineers (ASCI),
+- with investigators coming from the American Concrete Institute (ACI),→:::←the American Society of Civil Engineers (ASCE),
-- the American Society of Civil Engineers (ASCI),→:::←the Geode Institute (GI),
+- the American Society of Civil Engineers (ASCE),→:::←the Geode Institute (GI),
 - the Geode Institute (GI),→:::←and the Structural Engineering Institute (SEI).
 - and the Structural Engineering Institute (SEI).→:::←_(end)_